FIN392/Raspberry/My_Raspberry_installation/README.md

 The goal is to do the installation of a Raspberry Pi step by step.

-Please understand that *this is the way* I do it for the hardware that I have.
-The idea is that it serves as an example since with your hardware there may be things that needs to be done differently.
+Please understand that these are only the steps I take for my own hardware.
+The idea is to serve as an example, as with your hardware there may be things that need to be done differently.

 ## Requirements